-- Permission – Permission is granted to a country, company or organization to produce a certain number of emissions which can be traded in, if not used.
+- Permission – Permission is granted to a country, company, or organization to produce a certain number of emissions that can be traded in, if not used.

 - License to trade – Another explanation says that a certificate is issued giving the prospective emitter the right to produce up to one ton of CO2 or its equivalent.

 - Another common term – Another widely used term refers to carbon offset as a financial tool to reduce (not increase) carbon emissions by storing carbons for future or later use.